-The Company's interim condensed statement of financial position is not presented using a current/non-current classification.
-However, the following balances would generally be classified as current: cash and cash equivalents, prepaid expenses and other assets, accrued income on statutory deposit, accrued and other liabilities, zakat payable, surplus distribution payable, dividend payable and accrued income payable to SAMA.
-The following balances would generally be classified as non-current: long-term deposits, financial assets at FVTPL, property and equipment, right-of-use assets, goodwill, intangible assets, statutory deposit, and employee benefit obligations.
+The Company's interim condensed statement of financial position is not presented using a current/non-current classification and is presented in order of liquidity.
+However, the following balances would generally be classified as current: cash and cash equivalents, prepaid expenses and other assets, accrued income on statutory deposit, accrued and other liabilities, zakat payable, dividend payable and accrued income payable to SAMA.
+The following balances would generally be classified as non-current: financial assets at FVTPL, property and equipment, right-of-use assets, goodwill, intangible assets, statutory deposit, and employee benefit obligations.
 The balances which are of mixed in nature i.e. include both current and non-current portions include term deposits, insurance contract liabilities/assets, reinsurance contract assets/liabilities and lease liabilities.